-The City shall work with applicants to annex land for residential development within the near-term annexation areas shown on Figure 5-1 (i.e., Wilson, Shepherd North, Heritage Grove Specific Plan Phase 1).
-The City shall work with applicants on approval of subdivision tract maps, environmental review, and annexation by the Fresno Local Area Formation Commission (LAFCO).
+The City shall work with applicants to annex land for residential development in the Willow Corridor RHNA Annexation and within the near-term annexation areas shown on Figure 5-1 (i.e., Wilson, Shepherd North, Heritage Grove Specific Plan Phase 1).
+The City shall work with applicants on approval of subdivision tract maps, environmental review, and annexation by the Fresno Local Agency Formation Commission (LAFCO).

-- Objective: Create capacity for 2,538 housing units (inventoried as above moderate income) - Timeframe: Wilson (TM6343) and Shepherd North (TM6205) Subdivisions: work with applicants on approval of subdivision tract maps by the end of 2023 and LAFCO approval by early 2024.
-Heritage Grove Specific Plan Phase 1: Work with the applicant on approval of the specific plan and subdivision tract maps in early 2024 and LAFCO approval by Summer 2024. - \ Responsible Department: Planning and Development Services Department (Planning Division).
+- Objective: Create capacity for 2,538 housing units (inventoried as above moderate income) - Timeframe: - o Willow Corridor RHNA Annexation: work with applicants on LAFCO approval before the end of 2023.
+(Note: this action is scheduled to be implemented prior to December 31, 2023, to ensure the sites in the Willow Corridor RHNA Annexation area are available before the start of the Housing Element planning period.) - Wilson (TM6343) and Shepherd North (TM6205) Subdivisions: work with applicants on approval of subdivision tract maps by the end of 2023 and LAFCO approval by early 2024. - o Heritage Grove Specific Plan Phase 1: Work with the applicant on approval of the specific plan and subdivision tract maps in early 2024 and LAFCO approval by Summer 2024. - Responsible Department: Planning and Development Services Department (Planning Division).